Shotbylu/AI-Money-Maker-Hand-Book/marketing/Places-To-Post-Your-Startup-product/README_jp.md

 ---

-### 開発者向けのコミュニティ
+### Developer Communities

-- 掘金（Juejin）
+- **Juejin (掘金) Community**
-- アリババクラウドコミュニティ
+- **Alibaba Cloud Community**
-- テンセントクラウドコミュニティ
+- **Tencent Cloud Community**

 ---

-### Telegram マーケティング
+### Telegram Marketing

-- チャンネルやグループのメンバーを増やす（本物または偽のメンバー）。
+- Increase members in channels and groups (real or fake members).
-- チャンネル投稿の閲覧数を増加させる。
+- Boost views on channel posts.
-- いいねや投票、アンケートの回答数を向上させる。
+- Improve engagement with likes, votes, and survey responses.
-- 電話番号やTelegramユーザーに一括でメッセージや広告を送信する。
+- Send bulk messages and advertisements to specific phone numbers or Telegram users.
-- 各Telegramグループで広告やサービス情報を一括投稿する。
+- Distribute advertisements and service information across multiple Telegram groups.
-- あなたのプロジェクトの露出度を高める。
+- Enhance exposure for your project.
-- 好きなユーザーをグループやチャンネルに追加する。
+- Add targeted users to groups or channels.
-- 他のグループやチャンネルのメンバーを保存し、あなたのグループやチャンネルに移行する。
+- Extract members from other groups or channels and transfer them to your own.
-- 仮想番号を自動取得し、Telegramアカウントを作成する。
+- Automatically generate virtual phone numbers and create Telegram accounts.
-- グループやチャンネルをスパムや悪意のあるメッセージ、ボットから保護し、プロフェッショナルに管理する。
+- Protect and professionally manage channels and groups from spam, malicious messages, and bot attacks.